Outschool

 Museum visitors: be forewarned: It's not just small museums that unknowingly exhibit fakes, but the large, well-known museums, such as the Metropolitan in New York City (the MET), the Smithsonian in Washington, D.C., and the Museum of Fine Arts in Boston (the MFA).

-First, we'll discover why people make fakes and create hoaxes that end up in museums or past the eyes of experts.
+• Next, we'll discover why people make fakes and create hoaxes that end up in museums or past the eyes of experts - and how fakes affect museums and their visitors.

-Then we'll move on to some of the most deceptive archaeological fakes perpetrated in the past century.
+• Then we'll move on to some of the most deceptive case studies of archaeological fakes perpetrated in the past century.
 With each one, we'll discuss what was faked (or hoaxed), how it was done, who did it, what gave away the fake or hoax - and the results.
 These include:

-1. The MFA in Boston exhibits a gold and ivory statuette of a goddess of the ancient Minoan culture from the island of Crete.
+1. FAKE - The MFA in Boston exhibits a gold and ivory statuette of a goddess of the ancient Minoan culture from the island of Crete.
 Visitors to the MFA crowd around the statue to view it.
-However, when experts decided that the statue looked "too young" to be from the Bronze Age (3100 – 1100 BCE), they announced it as a fake.
+But experts decide that it looks "too young" to be real.

-2. In the 1970s in the Philippines, a minister claimed to have found a tribe who lived in caves without any modern conveniences, including clothes, vehicles, cooking appliances or phones.
-Finally, experts visited the tribe and concluded quickly that the minister had invented a hoax.
+2. FAKE - In the 1970s in the Philippines, a minister claimed to have found a undiscovered tribe who lived in caves without any modern conveniences.
+It turns out to be an embarrassing hoax.

-3. Archaeologists say this combination of hoax and fake is one of the best: An amateur archaeologist planted a skull that was "accidentally found," claiming this ancient entity was the "missing link" between apes and modern humans.
-The international media and scientific organizations celebrated the find in top publications and journals.
-Finally, archaeologists declared the specimen a fake.
-It had duped the world for over 40 years.
+3. FAKE - Archaeologists say this combination of hoax and fake is one of the best: An amateur archaeologist uncovers a skull in England, claiming this ancient entity was the "missing link" between apes and modern humans.
+It was not.

 I’m happy to hear questions and comments during the presentation--not only after class.